Safe disposal of batteries

 Smaller household and mobile phone batteries can be dropped into our battery recycling bins located at Woollahra Libraries in Double Bay and Paddington or at Recycle It Saturday events

 All batteries can also be taken to the Randwick Community Recycling Centre for safe disposal.
-The Centre is located at 72 Perry Street Matraville, open between 6.00am-2:45pm Monday to Friday and also open on the first Saturday of the month from 7.30am-2.00pm.
+The Centre is located at 72 Perry Street Matraville, open between 6am - 2:45pm Monday to Friday and also open on the first Saturday of the month from 7.30am - 2pm.

 The NSW State Government offers a battery product stewardship scheme, called B-Cycle.
 Visit the B-Cycle website to find the closest drop off for smaller batteries.

-Find out more about the safe disposal of batteries.
+Find out more about the safe disposal of batteries from the EPA.

 IMPORTANT: It is recommended that battery terminals (both large and small household batteries) are taped over with clear adhesive tape before placing the battery carefully (without dropping it) into a battery recycling collection bin.